 Shambles Market – At the outdoor Shambles Market you’ll find food for cheap.
 Ranging from hot dogs to crepes, and even international food!
 Choose what you’d like and take a seat at the many covered (and heated in the winter) picnic tables.

 Perky Peacock – A small and intimate coffee shop located under the bridge, on River Ouse.

 The House of the Trembling Madness – A local, crowded, loud, pub that is full of character and shouldn’t be missed.
 I walked by this place three times before I actually found it.
-It’s the perfect hidden pub in the centre of York.
+It’s the perfect hidden pub in the center of York.

 Evil Eye Lounge – Cocktail and gin bar also serving Asian street food.

 Taking two days out of my UK road trip to see the city of York was one of the highlights of my trip.
-When I pulled into York I was on day six of my two to six month world adventure.
+When I pulled into York I was on day six of my two to six-month world adventure.
 I came to town feeling tired and lonely, for reasons unbeknownst to me.
 But after walking around this medieval city for two days and meeting the locals, I left with my cup overflowing.
-Yes York was crowded and touristy.
+Yes, York was crowded and touristy.
 But the beauty and history of the town made up for it.
 From the girl who sat across from me in the coffee shop and spoke passionately about her career and her country.
 To the 80-year old Australian woman I met on my free walking tour.
 The city and people of York hold a piece of my heart.